-Their mission: to attend the Athletic Business (AB) Show, a private venue organized by a Madison, Wisconsin, media company held at the Orange County Convention Center in Orlando.
+Their mission: to attend the Athletic Business (AB) Show, a private, for-profit venue organized by a Wisconsin media company at the Orange County Convention Center in Orlando.

 The cost: $10,326 – or four times more than the $2,793 spent by the agency last year to send two staffers to the same show, according to city records.

 The AB Show features hundreds of vendors selling mostly gym and other indoor fitness equipment together with scores of seminars that veer toward the inspirational and commercial aspects of adult sports.